xxx/rf_rgb/README.md

 ## Protocol Notes

-When commands are send from the host to the OUT endpoint, there is a response that can be read from IN endpoint #3, but this module ignores these responses completely at time of writing.
+When commands are sent from the host to the OUT endpoint, there is a response that can be read from IN endpoint #3, but this module ignores these responses completely at time of writing.